Anyueow/personal-finance-tracker/README.md

 The system consists of:
 - S3 buckets for raw and cleaned data storage
-- Lambda function for initial data processing
+- Two Lambda functions for data processing and categorization
 - EC2 instance running ML processor and Streamlit dashboard
 - RDS database for storing processed data and insights